ajgrowney/ray-services/README.md

 # Core / Peripheral Services
-Services that are built to add capabilities to the larger ecosystem
+Public services that are built to add capabilities to the larger ecosystem